Symantec (SYMC) Q3 2017 Results - Earnings Call Transcript

 Gregory S. Clark - Symantec Corp.

 So I think Symantec and Blue Coat in product management in the field already had a shared vision here.
 Like the Blue Coat network technology and the Symantec data protection technology been integrated in the market for a long time, and do well together inside customer accounts.
 Then we came along and brought CASB to it for the stuff that's outside the firewall and the cloud, and that was a natural fit.
 And then most people were trying to figure out how to do single sign on a multifactor authentication across 50 cloud apps.
 We had that solution.
 So taking these pieces and putting them together in our field was extremely easy to do.
-This was something where people were hoping we were going to do that, thought we were going to do that, and when we reaffirmed that in our product roadmaps, they were very excited (47:39).
+This was something where people were hoping we were going to do that, thought we were going to do that, and when we reaffirmed that in our product roadmaps, they were very excited at the customer cold base (47:39).

 Operator